 With our unique service, we will get you accepted as a writer on Entrepreneur.com.
 You will have your own contributor profile on Entrepreneur.com and be able to submit articles on their website in your niche.

-The service takes on average 3 to 5 weeks
+The service takes on average 2 to 3 months

 To be accepted as a writer you will need to already have a good presence in google and a strong following helps to be approved.
 Having run a successful business also helps too.

 We will pitch you to the relevant senior leadership team at Entrepreneur.com and go through their fast tracked process.
 We have direct contacts there.

 Being a writer on Entrepreneur is worth the investment.
 It can bring you lots of business opportunities, networking opportunities and help get verified too.

 - Unique name validity